 I have a website store where you can purchase Triptych, 2000 Miles, Les Joueurs de Bon Accord and my two-disc teaching sets, Tunes 2001 and Tunes 2003.
 Everything is available as digital downloads; most are also still available as hard copies.

-I am currently enrolled in the PhD program in musicology at McGill University and have added a web page about my research interests.
+I recently finished up the PhD program in musicology at McGill University.
+I've added a web page about my research interests.
 Now featured: Los Angeles jazz violinist Ginger Smock.
 I've also posted a PDF of my article on the diffusion of the chop.